wp-plugins/bp-poke/readme.txt

 = How it works:- =

-User visits other users profile and uses poke button.
+A logged in user can visit other users profile and uses poke button to poke him/her.

+Please do let us know your thoughts & suggestion on our blog [BuddyDev](http://buddydev.com/buddypress/get-your-users-poking-with-bp-poke-plugin/)

 == Installation ==